Selous Basin, Southern Tanzania

 DAY 1: 28TH FEBRUARY 2025 - DAR ES SALAAM TO KILOSA SUB BASIN VIA MOROGORO

-The trip from Dar es Salaam to Kilosa via Morogoro Town, will take you through Neogene sediments in Dar es Salaam and magnificent exposure of Jurassic sediments at Msolwa quarry and a good look at the Jurassic Sediments-Basement rocks contact at Msolwa bridge area.
+The trip from Dar es Salaam to Kilosa via Morogoro Town, will take you through Neogene sediments in Dar es Salaam and magnificent exposure of Jurassic sediments at Msolwa quarry and a good look of the Jurassic Sediments-Basement rocks contact at Msolwa bridge area.

 Msolwa quarry with good exposer of sand limestone overlain by Shale